Black Friday Promotions Your Favorite Celebrities Got Behind

 Ariana Grande: CLOUD Eau de Parfum

-Between cutting off her ponytail and rocking her new and sexy blonde hairstyle in the sultry photo below, Refinery 29 reported that Ariana Grande took to social media to remind her fans to pick up her new ClOUD fragrance while they were out shopping for the holidays.
+Between cutting off her ponytail and rocking her new and sexy blonde hairstyle in the sultry photo below, Ariana Grande took to social media to remind her fans to pick up her new ClOUD fragrance while they were out shopping for the holidays, according to Refinery 29.

 Fragrance notes for the “Thank U, Next” singer’s perfume include lavender, pear, and bergamot on top, coconut, praline and vanilla orchid at the heart, and cashmere at the base.